rlymbur/aws-application-networking-k8s/docs/api-types/service-export.md

   Represents which port of the exported Service will be used.
   When a comma-separated list of ports is provided, the traffic will be distributed to all ports in the list.

-## Example Configuration
+## Example Configurations

+### HTTP Service Export
-The following yaml will create a ServiceExport for a Service named `service-1`:
+The following yaml will create a ServiceExport for an HTTP Service named `service-1`:
 ```yaml
 apiVersion: application-networking.k8s.aws/v1alpha1
 kind: ServiceExport